joleenchong/ObsidianNotes/Classes/Archive/Operating Systems/02 Subtopics/Message-passing operations.md

 		- link may be uni-directional but usually bi-directional

 Indirect communication:
+- mailboxes are an abstract object that processes can put in / remove messages
 - each mailbox has unique ID
 - processes can communicate only if they share mailbox
 	- Primitives used: